junxit/us-congress-bills-119/metadata.md

 - 2025-03-24 — Placed on the Union Calendar, Calendar No. 21.
 - 2025-03-24 — Reported by the Committee on Small Business.
 H. Rept.
 119-32.
 - 2025-03-24 — Reported by the Committee on Small Business.
 H. Rept.
 119-32.
+- 2025-06-03 — Considered under suspension of the rules. (consideration: CR H2399-2401)
+- 2025-06-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1634.
+- 2025-06-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-06-03 — Mr. Williams (TX) moved to suspend the rules and pass the bill, as amended.
+- 2025-06-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2399)
+- 2025-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2399)